August Emil Fieldorf: Arrests and execution

 On 7 March 1945, Fieldorf was arrested by the Soviet NKVD in the town of Milanówek.
-Initially, he was misidentified under the name Walenty Gdanicki and sent to a forced labour camp in the Ural Mountains.
+Initially, he was misidentified under the name Walenty Gdanicki and sent to a Gulag camp in the Ural Mountains.
 Released in 1947, he returned to new Poland ruled by the communist Polish Workers' Party government and the increasingly repressive Ministry of Public Security.
 He settled in Biała Podlaska under his assumed name and did not return to underground activities.
 Moving between Warsaw and Kraków, he eventually settled in Łódź.

 The government, which was persecuting former resistance members loyal to the London-based government-in-exile, offered an amnesty to them, in 1948.
 Not knowing that the amnesty was a sham, Fieldorf outed himself to the authorities.
 He was then placed under investigatory arrest in Warsaw.
 In prison, he refused to collaborate with the Communist security services, even under torture.
 General Fieldorf's brutal interrogations were personally supervised by MBP colonel Józef Różański.
 Kazimierz Gorski, Polish secret police, the UB interrogator, testified in 1997: "[Józef] Różański would stop by frequently during many of my interrogations of general [August] Fieldorf, and he would have conversations with him on many subjects.
 The prosecuting attorney Benjamin Wajsblech would show up frequently as well, and would, on many occasions, give me verbal instructions.
 I prepared a decision to refuse the general's [defense] evidence materials.
 I wrote it under the dictation of Wajsblech.
 I didn't decide as to whom, and how, I should interrogate".